If you are seeing pop-up ads with Google Chrome, and in your

 STEP 2: Find the name of the “Installed by enterprise policy” malicious extension and write down its ID

-1. Click the Chrome menu Chrome menu button on the browser toolbar, select Tools and then click on Extensions.
+- Click the Chrome menu button on the browser toolbar, select Tools and then click on Extensions.

 Next, you we will need to write down the ID and the name of the “Installed by enterprise policy” malicious extension, then we can close Google Chrome.